 To those sellers on the fence about whether to list with a Realtor, I say this: Consider hiring the RIGHT agent.
 Realize that 80% of all people who get their real estate license will leave the business in less than 12 months.
 Out of the 20% who move forward after the first year, 90% of those people will be out of the business within 4 more years.

 There are literally thousands of Realtors in Brevard County from which to choose, and hundreds who do fantastic work for their clients.
-Don’t be lazy and pick the first one who says they can get the job done.
+Don’t pick the first one who says they can get the job done.
 Ask them to show you their portfolio of sold homes.
 Ask them what they’re going to do to get your home sold quickly and for top dollar.
 You deserve it!